Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

 <br />
 ...
 <br />
-- Thursday, Nov 28: lose access to 4 out of the 10 3D printers for the reamainder of the semester
+- Thursday, Nov 28: lose access to 4 out of the 10 3D printers for the reamainder of the semester, and lose access to the remainding 6 printers Thursday-Sunday
 <br />
 ...
 <br />